Why does video sync matter in mimoLive?

 - Find the “Video Sync Meter” layer in the Layer Repository and add it on top of your Layer Stack (see Layers, Settings and Variants to learn how to do this)

-- Configure the newly added layer with your video sources you want to meter
+- Configure the newly added layer with two of your video sources you want to meter

 - Switch the layer live